antmicro/benchalot/README.md

 ```

 Configure the application by editing the YAML configuration file.
-Pass configuration file's name as an argument.
+Then pass configuration file's name as an argument.
 For example, start the benchmark by typing this command:

 ```bash